Chanthaburi province

 Chanthaburi (จันทบุรี, /th/; Chong: จันกะบูย chankabui, lit.
 'Lady Chan, who wears a pan on her head') is one of seven provinces (changwat) in eastern Thailand, on the border with Battambang and Pailin of Cambodia, on the shore of the Gulf of Thailand.
 Neighbouring provinces are Trat in the east and Rayong, Chonburi, Chachoengsao, and Sa Kaeo to the west and north.

+The coast carried a port well before the written record of the province begins, and two Sanskrit inscriptions of the seventh century have been recovered from Mueang Phaniet.
+The Chong are the indigenous people of the region, and a Vietnamese Catholic minority has settled in three waves since the 19th century.
+The province was once an important source of gemstones.